Gung Hay Fat Choy …Happy Chinese New Year!

 One of my all-time favorite foods to indulge in is Chinese cuisine.
 Although I’m partial to this family-owned restaurant in the community I grew up, I also enjoy creating my own Asian fare.

-In honor of Chinese New Year and the Year of the Dragon – which began January 23 – here are two of my favorite homemade Chinese creations: Cashew Chicken and Shu Mai (or steamed won tons).
-The Shu Mai recipe is written below as it’s an adaptation of an Everyday Food recipe.
+In honor of Chinese New Year, we enjoyed a homemade Chinese feast this weekend consisting of Cashew Chicken and Shu Mai (or steamed won tons).
+I’ve made the Shu Mai many times and it’s always delicious.
+The recipe is written below since it’s an adaptation of the original Everyday Food recipe.

 Gung Hay Fat Choy.
 Happy Chinese New Year!